dima618/aboutme/_posts/projects/2020-08-30-svgfileparser.md

     url: "/assets/images/projects/yellowpineapple/2020.svg"
     alt: "SVG"
 ---
-<p style="padding: 0 0 2rem;">IPG needed to implement support for SVG files in our various software products.
-There weren't any quick solutions online that would allow us to convert an SVG into a format that would be easy to integrate with our software, so I took it upon myself to fix the issue.</p>
+<p style="padding: 0 0 2rem;">IPG needed to implement support for SVG files in various software products.
+There weren't any quick solutions online that would allow us to convert an SVG into a format that would be easy to integrate with our software, so I developed a solution.</p>
 <h2>My Part</h2>
 <p style="padding: 0 0 2rem;">I developed a library that parsed an SVG file and converted it into a list of vectors for use with our software products.
 I constructed a tree from the SVG shapes and traversed through it to assemble a vector list that IPG software could use.
 The tree structure was needed because SVG files have group nodes that group shapes, or other group nodes together.
 I implemented the library into IPG's flagship software and graphics library and released both to customers.</p>